HBOCodeLabs/kitchen-ansible/provisioner_options.md

 chef_bootstrap_url | `https://www.chef.io/chef/install.sh` | The Chef install
 custom_pre_install_command | nil | Custom shell command to be used at beginning of install stage.
 Can be multiline. custom_pre_play_command | nil | Custom shell command to be used before the ansible play stage.
 Can be multiline.
-See examples below. custom_post_install_command | nil | Custom shell command to be used at after the install stage.
+See examples below. custom_pre_prepare_command | nil | Custom shell command to be used before the prepare_command is executed.
+Cann be multiline custom_post_install_command | nil | Custom shell command to be used at after the install stage.
 Can be multiline. custom_post_play_command | nil | Custom shell command to be used after the ansible play stage.
 Can be multiline.
-See examples below. enable_yum_epel | false | Enable the `yum` EPEL repo env_vars | Hash.new | Hash to set environment variable to use with `ansible-playbook` command extra_vars | Hash.new | Hash to set the `extra_vars` passed to `ansible-playbook` command
+See examples below. custom_post_prepare_command | nil | Custom shell command to be used after the prepare_command is run.
+Can be multiline enable_yum_epel | false | Enable the `yum` EPEL repo env_vars | Hash.new | Hash to set environment variable to use with `ansible-playbook` command extra_vars | Hash.new | Hash to set the `extra_vars` passed to `ansible-playbook` command